beatcracker/toptout/README.md

 | :------: | :--------: | :----------: | :----------: |
 | ✔        | ✔          | ❌            | ❌            |

 > The user's decision is stored at core.telemetryConsent.
-The three possible values are undecided, no and limited.
+The three possible values are `undecided`, `no` and `limited`.
 The intent is that consent is given if and only if limited is chosen.

 Use methods described below to opt-out of this telemetry channel.